telerik/kendo-ui-core/docs-aspnet-core/helpers/tag-helpers/dialog.md

         </kendo-dialog>
 ```

+> **Important**
+>
-> The Dialog tag helper does not support option to add Actions.
-In order to define Actions you can use the Razor syntax helper method:  [Dialog / Basic usage](http://demos.telerik.com/aspnet-core/dialog/index).
+> The Dialog tag helper does not provide options for adding actions.
+For more information on how to work around this limitation, refer to the demo on using the [Razor syntax helper method](http://demos.telerik.com/aspnet-core/dialog/index).

 ## See Also